-1. Loss of eligibility for Medicaid or for participation in Medicaid managed care.

-- 2. The beneficiary's permanent residence changes to a location outside the MCO's Medicaid service area.
-However, if the resident moves to a location serviced by other MCOs, the resident must reenroll into a new MCO as soon as administratively possible. - 3.
-Continuous placement in an inpatient facility, nursing facility, State institution or intermediate care facility for the mentally retarded for more than 30 calendar days. - 4.
+- 1. Loss of eligibility for Medicaid or for participation in Medicaid managed care. - 2.
+Failure of BMS to make a premium payment on behalf of a member. - 3.
+The beneficiary's permanent residence changes to a location outside the MCO's Medicaid service area.
+However, if the resident moves to a location serviced by other MCOs, the resident must reenroll into a new MCO as soon as administratively possible. - 4.
+Continuous placement in an inpatient facility, nursing facility, State institution or intermediate care facility for the mentally retarded for more than 30 calendar days. - 5.
 Error in enrollment.
-This may occur if the beneficiary was inaccurately classified as eligible for enrollment in an MCO, if the beneficiary does not meet the eligibility requirements for eligibility groups permitted to enroll in an MCO, or after a request for exemption is approved if the enrollment broker enrolled the beneficiary while their exemption request was being considered. - 5.
+This may occur if the beneficiary was inaccurately classified as eligible for enrollment in an MCO, if the beneficiary does not meet the eligibility requirements for eligibility groups permitted to enroll in an MCO, or after a request for exemption is approved if the enrollment broker enrolled the beneficiary while their exemption request was being considered. - 6.
 Beneficiary death.